LLNL/units/README.md

 ### Reasons to choose the units library vs. another option
 1. Conversions to and from regular strings are required
 2. The number of units in use is large
-3.  a specific unit or measurement type is required to handle many different kinds of units
+3. A specific single unit or measurement type is required to handle many different kinds of units or measurements
+4. Uncertainties are needed to be included with the measurements
-4. Working with per unit values
+5. Working with per unit values
-5.  dealing with commodities in addition to regular units.  i.e. differentiate between a gallon of water and a gallon of gasoline
+6. Dealing with commodities in addition to regular units.  i.e. differentiate between a gallon of water and a gallon of gasoline
-6.  dealing with equation type units
+7. Dealing with equation type units
-7. C++ Type safety is not a critical design feature
+8. Complete C++ type safety is not a critical design requirement
-8. Support is needed for some funky custom unit with bizarre base units.
+9. Support is needed for some funky custom unit with bizarre base units.

 ### Reasons to choose something else
-1. You need type safety
+1. Type safety and dimensional analysis is a design requirement
 2. Performance is absolutely critical (many other libraries are zero runtime overhead)
 3. You are only working with a small number of known units
 4. You cannot use C++11 yet.